zacharyyamaoka/bam_reachability/README.md

 - The most important thing is moveit, as that is what is actually is called
 - If I want to use the other packages though freely I should also verify they are correct!

+- I initally want to develop this to be a purely standalone python library.
+- I am now changing pace a bit and I will make it use ROS msgs types
+- The disadvantage is that now it cannot really standalone.
+- The adventage is that this package is actually quite integral! and its better to use the same languague!

+- FML I couldn't do it!
+As I started convert to ROS, I couldn't bring my self to make this beutiful pure python package be filled with these ROS utils...

 Todo

 Kinematics